edumucelli/benchmark-xgboost-java/README.md

 The [charts.R](charts/charts.R) file is the R script used to generate the PDF charts.
 The benchmark results were created using my personal computer running a [Intel(R) Core(TM) i7-4600U CPU @ 2.10GHz](https://ark.intel.com/content/www/us/en/ark/products/76616/intel-core-i7-4600u-processor-4m-cache-up-to-3-30-ghz.html).

-https://octodex.github.com/images/yaktocat.pngThe models used for predictions are not in this repository as their files are too large to be checked in into Github, which limits to 100MB per file.
+The models used for predictions are not in this repository as their files are too large to be checked in into Github, which limits to 100MB per file.
 You can download the compressed models [here](https://drive.google.com/open?id=1wh_sr75q1-Q5cteoXrA9FsR-G1378gYQ) and extract them in the [resources](src/main/java/resources) folder.

 ## Some results